syncfusion-content/angular-docs/angular/Listview/Overview.md

 ---
 layout: post
-title: Overview of Angular Listview | Syncfusio
+title: Overview of Angular Listview | Syncfusion
 description: Learn here about overview support in Syncfusion Essential Angular Listview control, its elements and more details.
 platform: Angular
 control: ListView